This has been a year for the record books. Aren’t they all! 😳

 Rosefest was a big success.
 Loads of people and loads of roses.
 In the Rose Show I saw some of the most beautiful roses I have ever seen thanks to all those who entered … especially John and Donna Hefner.
 They are such experts and are so willing to help others.
 They took home the top honors.

 More episodes are being released all the time.
 Check them out here.
 When you click the most recent episodes will become linkable.
 First up you’ll see my chat with Tom Carruth – one of the most successful rose hybridizers in the world.
 He has brought us classic beauties like Julia Child, Hot Cocoa and the amazing Forth of July climber to name a few.
 He is currently the currator for one of the most beautiful rose gardens in the world … The Huntington Rose Garden in San Marino, CA.

-JAPANESE BEETLES – Rose Chat Podcast
+PLANT BREEDING – Rose Chat Podcast

 Oh, how I hate to tell you that it’s now Japanese Beetle season again. 😫

 You know how much I love my Vanessa Bell roses.
 Well, the Japanese Beetles chose her to be the first to munch on.
 So, it begins. 😡 If you’d like to read my article on Japanese Beetles from last year, read on here.

 I haven’t pressed flowers for many years but I have been craving to do so this year.
 Mr. G gifted me with an absolutely gorgeous (and large) press from Gardeners Supply.
 He loves to buy gifts from there as they have such quality!
 If you are interested in pressing some beauty too, here’s a link.